 If you have a budding little chef in the making, a few choice purchases will help them on their culinary adventure.
 These inexpensive buys will make life easier when children are developing their new kitchen skills.
-For more inspiration, see our recipe collection of the best dishes to cook with kids plus find more gadgets and useful products in our review section, including the best foodie gifts for children.
+For more inspiration, see our collection of the best dishes to cook with kids, plus find more gadgets and useful products in our reviews section, including the best foodie gifts for children and kids' baking sets.

 A sturdy box grater

-Lots of ingredients you’d normally chop can be grated, but a child needs a box grater that they can push against.
-Choose one that has both coarse and fine sides, so that they can grate ingredients that need to be finely chopped, such as garlic or ginger.
+Lots of ingredients you’d normally chop can be grated, but a child needs a box grater they can hold with one hand and push against with the other.
+Choose one that has both coarse and fine sides, so they can grate ingredients that need to be finely chopped as well, such as garlic or ginger.